 How To Find The Range Of The Data Set

-Nov 23, 2025 · 12 min read
+12 min read

 Main Subheading

 In statistics, the range is a simple yet powerful measure of dispersion.
 It represents the difference between the largest and smallest values in a dataset.
-While it's one of the most basic measures of variability, its simplicity makes it exceptionally useful for providing a quick overview of how spread out the data is.
+That's why while it's one of the most basic measures of variability, its simplicity makes it exceptionally useful for providing a quick overview of how spread out the data is.
 The range is especially handy when you need a fast, rough estimate of variability without delving into more complex calculations like standard deviation or variance.

 The range is calculated by subtracting the minimum value from the maximum value.
 Mathematically, it's expressed as: